amesval/nd0821-c3-starter-code/README.md

 pip install -r requirements.txt
 ```

+# Data

+TODO: Dataset location in the repository

+# EDA

+TODO: Explain EDA and were is located

+# Training

+TODO:

 ## Repositories
 * Create a directory for the project and initialize git.
     * As you work on the code, continually commit changes.
 Trained models you want to use in production must be committed to GitHub.